Wild card (sports): National Basketball Association

-The notion of "wild cards" was essentially abolished in the 2015–16 NBA season, as changes made prior to the season mean the top eight teams in each conference qualify regardless of divisional rank, with the seeded teams ranked by percentage.
-The only particular advantage to winning a division now is that a divisional title serves as the first tiebreaker for qualification seeding purposes.
+The notion of "wild cards" was essentially abolished in the 2015–16 NBA season, as changes made prior to the season meant the top eight teams in each conference qualified regardless of divisional rank, with the seeded teams ranked by percentage.
+The only particular advantage to winning a division now was that a divisional title served as the first tiebreaker for qualification seeding purposes.
 Unlike some other leagues, there is no tie-breaker advantage at all to finishing in any divisional rank lower than first – meaning (for example) that while a division winner will automatically win a tie-breaker over another division's runner-up, a division runner-up will not automatically win a tie-breaker over teams finishing third, fourth or fifth in other divisions.
-The new format means it is possible for an especially weak division to send no teams (not even its champion) to the NBA playoffs, although as of the start of the 2020–21 season this has not yet occurred.
+The new format means it is possible for an especially weak division to send no teams (not even its champion) to the NBA playoffs.
+In the 2022–23 season, the Southeast Division champion Miami Heat did not qualify directly to the NBA playoffs but earned the no. 8 seed in the Eastern Conference through the play-in tournament, which is more fully described below.
+In the 2024–25 season, the Southeast Division champion Orlando Magic did not qualify directly to the NBA playoffs but earned the no. 7 seed in the Eastern Conference through the play-in tournament.
+It remains possible for an NBA division champion to miss the playoffs or miss the postseason, including the play-in tournament, altogether, but, as of the start of the 2025–26 season, this has not yet occurred.

 In the NBA, the winner of the #1 vs. #8 series goes on to face the winner of the #5 vs. #4 series, while the winner of the #2 vs. #7 series faces the winner of the #6 vs. #3 series.
-The winner of the #1 vs. #8 series will usually play against a wild card team in the Conference Semifinals; this is arranged deliberately to reward the #1 seeded team by giving it the most winnable matchups in the first and second rounds, although this is not always the case in event of an upset because the NBA does not re-seed teams following the first round.
-For instance, if the #6 seed upsets the #3 seed and the higher seed wins the remaining first round matchups within the conference, the #1 seed would face the #4 seed, while the #2 seed would face the #6 seed in the Conference Semifinals.
+The winner of the #1 vs. #8 series will usually play against a wild card team in the conference semifinals; this is arranged deliberately to reward the #1 seeded team by giving it the most winnable matchups in the first two rounds, although this is not always the case in event of an upset because the NBA never re-seed teams following the first round.
+For instance, if the #6 seed upsets the #3 seed and the higher seed wins the remaining first round matchups within the conference, the #1 seed would face the #4 seed, while the #2 seed would face the #6 seed in the conference semifinals.